Lease Lines vs. MPLS: Which is Best for Optimum Network Connectivity?

 In this scenario, the MPLS technology is used to offer transportation services necessary for mobile controlling functions as well as user plane traffic in various topologies that are used for supporting different RAN technologies and interfaces.
 Good examples of topologies include flat and centralized topologies whereas examples of RAN technologies and interfaces include mobile WiMAX, GSM and UMTSLTE.

-Lease line Site-Network connection
+Leased line Site-Network connection

 This has been necessitated by growth in data networks thus leading to development of dynamic networks by use of packet switching (grouping all transmitted data into small sized blocks known as packets) .The packet switching architecture is built on top of existing infrastructure in order to achieve the switching functionality across the private network.